romdj/3point-game-nhl-standing/README.md

 ## Roadmap

-So far, the back-end is done (fetching and organising data) Here is what remains to be done:
+So far, the back-end is done (fetching and organizing data) Here is what remains to be done:
 - Front-end development (Vue or Svelte TBD)
 - Deployment to AWS || GCP